 Why you need to visit Cannaregio sestieri in Venice

-But what if I told you there was a way to enjoy the magic of Venice, the real Venice, away from the crowds?
-Let me introduce you to the Cannaregio region of Venice or Cannaregio sestieri as it is known in Italian.
+But what if we told you there was a way to enjoy the magic of Venice, the real Venice, away from the crowds?
+Let us introduce you to the Cannaregio region of Venice or Cannaregio sestieri as it is known in Italian.

 The neighbourhood of Cannaregio is in the northernmost part of Venice, located just above the Grand Canal.
 It is one of the largest and most populated sestieri in Venice.
 Perhaps due to its location being the farthest from the famous St Mark’s Square it is also relatively free of tourists.
 As a result you will be happy to find yourself in one of the most authentic and less touristy areas of Venice where notable Italians have lived throughout the ages, including Marco Polo, Titian and Tinteretto.